ItsAdam01/Lynx/site/content/docs/usage/features.md

 Detecting a breach is only half the battle; the other half is making sure the right people know about it instantly.

 -   **Structured JSON Logging:** Every security event is logged as a machine-readable JSON object.
 This is perfect for integration with SIEM platforms like Splunk, ELK, or Datadog.
 - **Asynchronous Webhooks:** Alerts are dispatched to Discord or Slack in the background using a non-blocking queue.
 This ensures that network latency never slows down the core monitoring loop.
--   **Multi-Platform Support:** Webhook payloads are pre-formatted for perfect rendering in both Discord and Slack, including emojis and bold summaries for high visibility.
+- **Agent Identification:** Every alert includes an `agent_name` (configured in `config.yaml`).
+This serves as a unique identifier for the host, allowing security teams to quickly pinpoint which server in a fleet is reporting the incident.
+- **Semantic Labeling:** Webhook payloads use professional, text-based semantic labels (e.g., `[CRITICAL]`, `[WARNING]`) instead of excessive icons.
+This ensures that the output is clean, readable, and focused on the data.

 ## 5. Flexible Operation Modes
 Lynx is designed to be both a persistent defender and a manual audit tool.